QuickBlox/QMChatViewController-ios/README.md

 #Features
 - Ready-to-go chat view controller with a set of cells.
 - Automatic cell size calculation.
-- UI customisation  for chat cells.
+- UI customization for chat cells.
 - Flexibility in improving and extending functionality.
 - Easy to connect with Quickblox.
-- Optimised and performant.
+- Optimized and performant.
 - Supports portrait and landscape orientations.
 - Auto Layout inside.
 - Time header view with custom time intervals